Spring Framework provides excellent support to call stored procedures

 from JdbcTemplate to call stored procedures, or you can extend abstract class StoredProcedure to call

 stored procedures from Java.
-In this Java Spring tutorial, we will see second
+In this Java Spring tutorial, we will see the second

-approach to call stored procedure.
-It's more object oriented, but same time
+approach to call a stored procedure.
+It's more object-oriented, but at the same time

 requires more coding.
 StoredProcedure class allows you to declare IN

-which has protected access and can only be called from sub class.
-I personally
+which has protected access and can only be called from a subclass.

 MySQL Stored procedure

-We will use following stored procedure for this example.
+We will use the following stored procedure for this example.
 This is created

 in MySQL database and accept an input parameter IN, which is employeeId and return

-name of employee using its output parameter called, name.
+name of an employee using its output parameter called, name.

 mysql> DELIMITER // mysql> create procedure usp_GetEmployeeName(IN id INT, OUT name VARCHAR(20)) -> begin -> select emp_name into name from employee where emp_id = id; -> end// Query OK, 0 rows affected (0.52 sec) mysql> DELIMITER ;

-For quick test, you can also call this stored procedure in mysql, assuming
+For a quick test, you can also call this stored procedure in MySQL, assuming

-you have employee table as discussed in this article and some data on it.
+you have an employee table as discussed in this article and some data on it.
 To

 learn more about stored proc in MySQL, see How to create and call MySQL stored procedure